cwaldbieser/txcas/docs/authentication.rst

 authenticates them.
 If successful, it returns an avatarID that the user realm will use to produce an :term:`avatar`.

-Currently, txcas supports accepting simple username/password credentials.
-A number of credential checkers are available in `Twisted Cred`_  that support this credential type.  txcas also includes support for the ldap_simple_bind credential checker via the `ldaptor`_ library.
+Currently, txcas supports accepting simple username/password credentials as well as a client certificte checker.

+A number of credential checkers are available in `Twisted Cred`_  that support
+the username/password credential type.  |project| also includes support for the ldap_simple_bind credential checker via the `ldaptor`_ library.

+Trust-based client certificate authentication occurs during the SSL handshake when a browser conects to the CAS service, so there is typically no reason to present a login page.
+Authentication either succeeds or fails, typically with no intervention from the user.
+This kind of credential checker deals mostly with inspecting the certificate presented and extracting the avatar ID from it.

+Both trust-based and username/password checkers can be used simultaneously.
+If both are specified on the command line, trust-based authentication will occur first, and if successful the user s authenticated.
+If trust-based authentication fails, then the login page is presented for username/password authentication.

 Configuration
 -------------